Your cart looks a little empty!

 Whether it's for a birthday, anniversary, housewarming, baby shower, or other special occasion, mini wine bottles are a fun way to commemorate the moment.
 As with a wedding, you could also personalize the pocket-sized bottles with DIY or custom-made wine labels if you like.

-Wine Tasting Party
+The Joy of Wine Tasting Party with Mini Wines

 Wine tasting parties typically call for several standard-size bottles of wine that guests can try, but there's no reason you can't bring the tiny trend to your tasting.
 It's a fun idea for small groups — perhaps a backyard gathering with just a few friends — and lets each person safely enjoy their own individual bottle in a contact-free environment.
 Include a variety of mini wine bottles with some wine and cheese pairings and you've got the makings of a fabulous soiree.

-Usual Wines: The Perfect Size Every Time
+Usual Wines: The Perfect Small Wine Every Time

-As you've learned, there are plenty of ways to enjoy a mini bottle of wine, but there's one option we're betting you'll enjoy most of all: the single-serving size of Usual Wines, which gives you a large glass of wine, by the bottle.
+bottle of wine, but there's one option we're betting you'll enjoy most of all: the single-serving size of Usual Wines, which gives you a large glass of wine, by the bottle.

 With its minimalist, eye-catching design and easy-to-twist cap, every bottle of Usual Wines gives you a generous pour of your favorite wine without any fuss.
 Plus, unlike many wines out there that can contain more than 60 undisclosed ingredients, Usual Wines opts for making wine the Old World way: in small batches from sustainably farmed grapes with no sweeteners or anything artificial.